 The API exposes "resources" that you can create, read, update, and delete (CRUD).
 For example, some resources include:

-You perform CRUD operations on these resources using HTTP methods like GET, POST, PUT, DELETE.
+You perform CRUD operations on these resources using HTTP methods like GET, POST, PUT, and DELETE.

 Endpoints